 Zearing - McCallsburg is a very small town located in the state of Iowa.
 With a population of 1,925 people and just one neighborhood, Zearing - McCallsburg is the 280th largest community in Iowa.
-Zearing - McCallsburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Zearing - McCallsburg was built prior to World War II, making it one of the older and more historic towns in the country.

 Zearing - McCallsburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Zearing - McCallsburg is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Zearing - McCallsburg who work in management occupations (16.29%), farm management occupations (10.21%), and office and administrative support (8.97%).